Reality Steve Apologizes After Demi Burnett Accuses Him of Making Unwanted Sexual Advance - E! Online

 In his apology, Steve tweeted "there is/was no excuse" for his past writings.
 "I'm embarrassed I thought that way, I'm embarrassed I wrote it, and ever since, I've done whatever I could to change that line of thinking….Those that have followed me in recent years have recognized the change in my blog, in my tweets, and on my podcast," he wrote in a series of messages on April 20.
 "While it should have been removed earlier, they are currently being removed from my site."

-He then noted he "never shied away from acknowledging these writing" and that he "will always apologize for them."
+He then noted he "never shied away from acknowledging these writings" and that he "will always apologize for them."

 "I do not think that way anymore & I hope my behavior in recent years has proven that," he continued.
 "I'm sorry to anyone who had to read those things.
 I am and will continue to do better."